Rutura11/INGABO_NISR_Hackathon/README.md

 ## Acknowledgments

-This dashboard was developed by the "Ingabo" group for the NISR hackathon competition.
+This dashboard was developed by the "Ingabo" group for the NISR hackathon competition (2023).

-## License

-This project is licensed under the [MIT License](LICENSE.md).